 Physics and nanotechnology characterizing the evolution and interactions of organisms and biological systems.

-Nanotechnology characterizing the evolution and interactions of organisms and biological systems and treatment of systems that are far from equilibrium.
+Postdoctoral associate works in the field of nanotechnology characterizing the evolution and interactions of organisms and biological systems and treatment of systems that are far from equilibrium.

 This research relates to how proteins regulate access to genes in the context of cell fate choice in the immune system and has direct implications for treating autoimmune pathologies and improving vaccination strategies.
 Developing a mathematical and computational framework to assess the extent to which anti-HIV antibodies act to modulate viral load.
 The beneficiary’s I-140 petition was approved in 91 days.